The Padlock (Italian fairy tale): Motifs

+The prince's lullaby

+In his 1955 monograph, Swahn noted that the husband's lullaby to his child was "rather uniformly formed", containing instructions to extinguish "the cocks [galli] and the clocks [campane]".
+Similarly, according to Italian literary critic Mario Lavagetto and Anna Buia, the prince's lullaby from Basile's tale is "preserved" in most of the subsequent variants.
+In the same vein, professor Michael Merakles argued that the prince's lullaby "dissolved" in Greek variants, but its existence can be gleamed by fragmentary references present in the texts.

 The crowing of the rooster

 Although they acknowledged that the crowing of the rooster marks type AaTh 425E, Mario Lavagetto and Anna Buia, as well as folklorist Letterio Di Francia, remarked that the motif is "widespread" in Italian tradition.
-In this regard, German folklorist Rudolf Schenda noted that the rooster's crowing in Basile's tale acquires a negative conotation, since it helps prolong the prince's enchantment, and only by having the roosters killed can he be saved in a more permanent manner.
+In this regard, German folklorist Rudolf Schenda noted that the rooster's crowing in Basile's tale acquires a negative connotation, since it helps prolong the prince's enchantment, and only by having the roosters killed can he be saved in a more permanent manner.
 Similarly, according to Di Francia, there is a widespread belief across Italy that the rooster's crowing facilitates the action of supernatural beings, and spells can be broken only by ceasing their singing.

 Variants

-Nancy Canepa locates similar stories in Turkey and Greece, and supposes that Basile's tale may have originated from this region.
+Nancy Canepa locates similar stories in Turkey and Greece.
 Likewise, according to the Greek Folktale Catalogue, type 425E is "popular" in Turkey and Greece, while type 425L is known across the Greek Aegean Islands and in Asia Minor.
 On the other hand, Swahn restricted the former subtype to Italy and Catalonia.
+In the same vein, Renato Aprile described subtype 425E as "almost exclusively" of Central and Southern Italian provenance, barring some Catalan texts.